marciprescott/poshmark-webscraper/README.md

 python poshmark.py

 Notes
 You might have some issues with getting the chromedriver to work if you are on a mac, but if you search the error on google you should find a workaround.
-AI might help as well.
+I can't remember what workaround I used but I know AI might help.

 	•	Ensure that your Chrome browser is updated to the same version as your ChromeDriver.
 	•	You can adjust the search term in the script to search for different products.